Ardneliahs/bind/README.md

 BIND
 ---------

-This role installs bind server on Debian.
+This role installs bind server on Debian or centos.

 Role Variables